shawnthompson/resume/README.md

 *   XHTML, HTML 4.0 and HTML5
 *   Cascading Style Sheet (CSS2 and CSS3, LESS and SASS)
+*   JavaScript
+    *   jQuery
+    *   JSON
+    *   node.js
+    *   grunt
-*   JavaScript,  jQuery, JSON, node.js, grunt and assemble.js
+    *   assemble.js
+    *   angular.js
 *   Ajax
 *   PHP
+*   .Net

-Certificates from[ Eliquo](http://en.eliquo.ca/) in the following:
+### Certificates from[ Eliquo](http://en.eliquo.ca/) in the following:

+*   WCAG 2.0: Understanding the Web Content Accessibility Guidelines
+*   Overview of WCAG: Web Content Accessibility Guidelines
+*   Adobe Acrobat Pro: Accessible PDFs with WCAG 2.0
+*   WET: Implementing the Standard on Web Interoperability
 *   Web Experience Toolkit (WET): Migrating to WET and the Usability Theme
-*   Adobe Acrobat Pro: Accessible PDFs with WCAG 2.0
-*   Overview of WCAG: Web Content Accessibility Guidelines
+*   Web Experience Toolkit (WET) for Designers and Developers
 *   JavaScript: Advanced Scripting
+*   jQuery
+*   PHP: An Introduction
+*   PHP: Advanced Scripting
+*   Learning HTML5
+*   CSS: Advanced Layout Techniques Including CSS

+### Certificated from [Lynda.com]() in the following:

+*   Administering Google Apps
+*   Web Workflows with Grunt.js
+*   Up and Running with AngularJS 1
+*   Foundations of Photography: Flash
+*   Node.js First Look
+*   CSS: Flexbox First Look
+*   JavaScript Templating
+*   Web Semantics
+*   Protecting Yourself from the Heartbleed Bug
+*   Foundations of UX: Usability Testing (2013)
+*   Web Technology Fundamentals
+*   Start with a Theme: Creative Portfolios in WordPress
+*   Start with a Theme: Twenty Fourteen
+*   WordPress Essential Training (2014)
+*   JavaScript and AJAX
+*   Up and Running with Bootstrap 3
+*   CSS with LESS and Sass
+*   Mobile Web Design & Development Fundamentals
+*   Dreamweaver CS6 New Features
+*   jQuery Mobile Essential Training
+*   Dreamweaver CS5.5 New Features
+*   Setting Up MySQL 5 for PHP in Windows
+*   Setting Up PHP 5 for Windows with Apache or IIS
+*   Windows 7 Essential Training

 ## Additional professional activities